 How Do I Apply for CareLink?

 You can make an appointment to apply for CareLink at any of the CareLink offices or Service Centers.
-You may find a list of offices and Service Centers and their hours.
-You can also apply for CareLink online
+You can also apply for CareLink online.

 What Do I need to Bring to the Appointment?

 You need to bring three things to the appointment:

 - Proof of Residency

 It is important to note that when you are filing a disability claim, the proof of income can be a letter from your attorney indicating that you are currently pending a disability claim.
 CareLink will not require any further break down of household income.